gianvitodifilippo/DTasks/samples/DocumentProcessing/README.md

 This folder contains a *docker-compose.yml* file that can be used to spin up containers that support the persistence and the email feature of this sample.

-To start, make sure Docker Desktop is running and that there are no running containers that may conflict with the ones that are used in this sample.
+To start, make sure Docker Desktop is running and that there are no running containers that may conflict with the ones used in this sample.
-Then, just open a terminal, run `docker compose up`, and wait for the containers to be up and running.
+Then, simply open a terminal, run `docker compose up`, and wait for the containers to be up and running.
 This will start the following services:

 - An **Azurite** container (exposed on ports 10000, 10001, 10002) - used for uploading the documents.
 - A **Redis** instance (exposed on port 6379) used to persist the workflow status.

-### 2. Starting the services
+### 2. Starting the Documents Service

 Open a new terminal window, and navigate to the Documents subfolder.
 Then, run `dotnet run`.
 This will start the **Documents** service, running on port 5262.

 In a new terminal window, open the app subfolder and, if this is the first time running this sample, run `npm i`.
-Then, run `npm run dev`to start the web app, which will be available on port 5173.
+Then, run `npm run dev` to start the web app, which will be available on port 5173.

 Now, you can navigate to `http://localhost:5173/` to open the app.